Many data security standards other than ISO 27001 remain in common use

 - FISMA – The Federal Information Security Management Act of 2002 is a US federal law that recognises the importance of information security to the economic and national security interests of the United States.

 FISMA has brought attention within the federal government to cybersecurity and explicitly emphasized a "risk-based policy for cost-effective security."
-It requires agency program officials, chief information officers, and inspectors general (IGs) to conduct annual reviews of the agency’s information security program and report the results to Office of Management and Budget (OMB).

 - FIPS – Federal Information Processing Standards (FIPS) are publicly announced standards developed by the United States federal government for use in computer systems by non-military government agencies and government contractors.